renren/bundle/README.md

 How it works?
 ---------------------
-Bundle small files to a single file.
-Access them via bundle file name, offset and size.
+Bundle helps packing a lot of small files to a single large file.
+Later, access them by bundle filename, offset and size.

 For example:
 <pre>